JakubZelek/Diblob/README.md

 Edge coverage use Chinese Postman Tour algorithm to generate optimal test suit for the following criterions:
 - Minimal total cost of the test suit (weighted edges).
 - Minimal number of test cases in the suit.
-- Set number of test cases in the suit, minimalize the cost.
+- Set number of test cases in the suit, minimize the cost.

 Criterions and algorithms are described in this [papier](https://www.sciencedirect.com/science/article/pii/S0957417425008383?dgcid=author).
 The example of the usage is as follows: